mackenziejewell/geofunc/README.md

-# plot_simply
+# geofunc
-Functions for quicker use of common plotting tools, especially involving geographic plots
+Functions for geographic analyses in python

 ### To build matching environment: